avocado-framework/avocado-vt/docs/source/RunQemuUnittests.rst

    as *qemu-kvm will straight boot small kernel images (the unittests)* rather than full blown OS installs.
 #.
 As running unittests is something that's fairly independent of other
-   virt-test testing you can do, and it's something people are interested in, we prepared a *special control file* and a *special configuration file* for it.
+   Avocado-VT testing you can do, and it's something people are interested in, we prepared a *special control file* and a *special configuration file* for it.
 On the kvm directory, you can see the files ``unittests.cfg`` ``control.unittests``.
 You only need to edit